 and

-where $l_y,l_q \in [0,k]$ with $k$ denoting the polynomial degree in our LDG scheme.
+where $l_y,l_q \in [0,k]$, with $k$ denoting the polynomial degree in our LDG scheme.
 In the present work, we use $k=1$.
-In this version, at least fluxes in $H^1(\Omega)$ are required and we obtain a more detailed version of the estimate of Lemma \ref{smooth-solutions}.
-In our present optimal control setting we only have generic regularity $\bq\in H(div,\Omega)$ of the optimal flux and $y\in H^1(\Omega)$ for the optimal potential.
+In this setting, at least $H^1(\Omega)$-regularity of the fluxes is required and we obtain a more detailed version of the estimate of Lemma \ref{smooth-solutions}.
+In our present optimal control setting, we only have the generic regularity $\bq\in H(\mathrm{div},\Omega)$ of the optimal flux and $y\in H^1(\Omega)$ for the optimal potential.
 Utilizing the fact that $\bq \cdot \bn \in H^{-1/2}(\Gamma)$ in the definition of the respective projections we think that it is possible to extend the proof of \cite[Theorem 2.1]{BCockburn_JGopalakrishnan_FJSayas_2010} to our generic regularity setting, yielding the error estimates

 and

 where again $l_q,l_y\in [0,k]$.
 For the case $k=1$ and $u\in H^{1/2}(\Omega)$ we for $l_y=l_q=0$ then get the estimate